 - A certified copy of your academic transcript;

 - Two Certificates of Good Character that have been completed by persons unrelated to you, and one of whom is a practising medical imaging and/or radiation therapy practitioner;

 - Evidence of name change if applicable (certified copy of your marriage, birth or deed poll certificate);

-- A copy of your IELTS examination results;
+- A copy of your IELTS examination results (if required);

 - Curriculum Vitae;

 - A copy of the full course curriculum (in English) for the qualification programme you undertook;

 - One passport-style photograph signed with your signature and certified to be a true likeness of yourself (stating your name) by a person authorised to make statutory declarations in the country you are residing in;

 - If you are registered with a licensing/registration authority in your home country or any other country, please provide a certified copy of your registration certificate;

 - Certificate of Good Standing from each licensing/registration authority you are or have been registered with.
 The Certificate of Good Standing should state that there are no outstanding complaints against you in regard to your conduct as a health professional.
 The certificate must not be more than 6 months old at the date of your application;

 - A criminal record check, or equivalent, from every country you have resided in, for one year or more, from the age of 16.
 The document must be an original or certified copy and must be issued within 3 months prior to the date of your application.
 Please note, criminal record checks issued by a third party will not be accepted.